sfluegel05/metaNNvis/results/report.md

 more precisely Tensorflow 2.0, and PyTorch are currently the most used machine learning frameworks, the interaction between models and methods from these two frameworks is the most interesting application for our approach.
 Therefore, we have chosen one toolset from each framework, Captum from PyTorch and tf-keras-vis from TensorFlow.
-We will take a closer look at them in the following:
+We will take a closer look at them in the following.

 ## Captum